warmcat/libwebsockets/README.build.md

 Unix GUI
 --------
-If you have a curses enabled build you simply type:
+If you have a curses-enabled build you simply type:
 (not all packages include this, my debian install does not for example).

 	ccmake